-Penrith Valley is only 50 minutes by road or rail from Sydney, the capital of New South Wales, Australia.
+Penrith is only 50 minutes by road or rail from Sydney, the capital of New South Wales, Australia.
 With an estimated population of over 172,000, it's no wonder the city offers many surprises and is one of the fastest developing cities in the state.
-Following the development of the Penrith Lakes Scheme and the International Regatta Centre, the Penrith Valley community and businesses proudly hosted many exciting watersports in the Sydney 2000 Olympic Games and those sporting facilities continue to be used today.
+Following the development of the Penrith Lakes Scheme and the International Regatta Centre, the Penrith community and businesses proudly hosted many exciting watersports in the Sydney 2000 Olympic Games and those sporting facilities continue to be used today.

-Penrith Valley is within close proximity to Sydney making the valley an ideal escape for a day trip, however, several days are required to experience the many activities and attractions Penrith has to offer as well as the surrounding areas including the Hawkesbury Valley and world renowned Blue Mountains.
+Penrith is within close proximity to Sydney making the valley an ideal escape for a day trip, however, several days are required to experience the many activities and attractions Penrith has to offer as well as the surrounding areas including the Hawkesbury Valley and world renowned Blue Mountains.